Naval Air Station Willow Grove? In a Cessna 152?

 But that was days ago, and the phone message I'd just listened to had me perplexed and worried.

 The 'we' suggested that an instructor had gone with her for some dual, instead of the scheduled solo session.
-That was easy to deduce because the spring weather was bizarre--snow so hard you couldn't see across the street followed by crackling clear blue sky and calm air followed by thunderstorm wind gusts followed by white-out snow, rinse and repeat.
-No competent instructor would send a student out in such conditions.
+That was easy to deduce because the spring weather was bizarre--snow so hard you couldn't see across the street with thunder followed by crackling clear blue sky and calm air followed by thunderstorm wind gusts followed by white-out snow, rinse and repeat.
+No competent instructor would send a student out alone in such conditions.

 The 'problem' part, though, was hard to judge.
 "I'm okay" suggested she might not have been, and that was worrisome.
 And the fact that she was calling from a Naval Air Station suggested whatever the problem had been was significant enough that they'd had to land at an otherwise not open to the public facility.
 Strange.